michaelzhang4/neural_networks_from_scratch/README.md

 # Feed-Forward Neural Network from Scratch

 I made this project to gain a foundational understanding of neural networks.

-This project implements least squares regression, binary logistic regression, multinomial logistic regression and finally a feed-forward neural network from scratch using Python and NumPy.
+This project implements least squares regression, binary logistic regression, multinomial logistic regression and a feed-forward neural network from scratch using Python and NumPy.

 ## Installation